 Mrs. Teresa Morfuni Registered Migration Agent Number 0848853 is registered to provide Migration Assistance and advice with the Migration Agents Registration Authority (MARA) and is also currently holding a Local Practising Certificate as a Solicitor.

-As a profession, lawyers must adhere to the ethical and professional standards as regulated by the Legal Profession Act 2004 (VIC).
+As a profession, lawyers must adhere to the ethical and professional standards as regulated by the Legal Profession Uniform Law Application Act 2014.
 These standards and requirements are additional to the provisions set out in OMARA's Code of Conduct.
 The standard set for immigration lawyers is therefore very high.

-We are also members of the Law Institute of Victoria and of the Migration Institute of Australia (MIA).
+We are also members of the Law Institute of Victoria, Law Council of Australia, Migration Alliance and of the Migration Institute of Australia (MIA).

 What are the differences between a Migration Lawyer and a Registered Migration Agent?

 In Australia, a person who gives "immigration assistance" for a fee must

 Agent under the Migration Act 1958.
 The term "immigration

 assistance" means using, or purporting to use, knowledge

 of or experience in migration procedure to advise or assist various

 people with visa applications and related sponsorships and appeals.